orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 [SINCE Orbeon Forms 2017.1]

-The following property allows you to show hints in the `view` an `pdf` modes.
+The following property allows you to show hints in the `view` and `pdf` modes.
 By default, the value is `false` and the hints do not show.

 ```xml
 <property